yyjhao/ExpressWorkshop/slides/script.md

 * So here's the idea of async
 * by using callbacks, we pass a task as a function to the program
 * and the function will be called at the correct time
+* and meanwhile, the program can handle other things

 * OK, so next is express
 * it's a a framework inspired by sinatra, just some other framework from ruby